GeorgeWeb/syclref/_api-docs/queue.h/cl%253A%253Asycl%253A%253Aqueue/functions/get_info/index.md

 ---
 **Parameters:**

-**Returns:** The retrieved information as the appropriate return type
+**Returns:** paramA info::queue descriptor specifying the information to retrieve.
+The retrieved information as the appropriate return type

 ---